84 Notable alumni of

 -

-Leslie Parrish is an American actress, activist, environmentalist, writer, and producer.
+Leslie Parrish is an American retired actress, activist, environmentalist, writer, and producer.
 She worked under her birth name for six years before changing it in 1959.

 -